DexterPOSH/PSRemotely/docs/Quick-Start.-Installation-and-Example.md

 				$BitsService | Should Not BeNullOrEmpty
 			}

-			it 'Should be running' {
+			It 'Should be running' {
 				$BitsService.Status | Should be 'Running'
 			}
 		}